Exploring Rapidity-Even Dipolar Flow in Isobaric Collisions at RHIC

+Recent investigations have delved into the intriguing realm of exploiting collisions to constrain the structure of the colliding nuclei, specifically focusing on the ratios $\frac{v^{\rm Ru+Ru}_2}{v^{\rm Zr+Zr}_2}$ and $\frac{v^{\rm Ru+Ru}_3}{v^{\rm Zr+Zr}_3}$ obtained from collisions involving $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr~\cite{STAR:2021mii, Li:2018oec, Li:2019kkh, Xu:2021vpn, Xu:2021qjw, Xu:2021uar, Zhao:2022uhl, Xu:2022ikx, Wang:2023yis, Dimri:2023wup, Liu:2022xlm, Nie:2022gbg, Jia:2022qgl, Jia:2022qrq, Zhang:2022fou, Jia:2022iji, Liu:2022kvz}.
+This avenue has been explored as a means to impose constraints on the disparities in the initial-state deformation and the neutron skin of these two isobars.
 The motivation behind these investigations arises from the notion that, in these isobaric collisions, there is an expectation that the viscosity-related attenuation dependent on final-state multiplicity should exhibit similarities~\cite{STAR:2019zaf}.
 However, subtle variations in their inherent shapes and neutron distributions can lead to distinct differences in the initial-state eccentricities~\cite{Jia:2021tzt, Giacalone:2021udy}, thereby giving rise to noticeable disparities in the magnitudes of $v_2$ and $v_3$ for the respective isobaric pairs.

-The component of directed flow that is even in rapidity ($v^{\rm even}_1$), also known as dipolar flow, arises from the interplay of initial-state fluctuations and a hydrodynamic-like expansion process \cite{Luzum:2010fb,Teaney:2010vd,Gardim:2011qn,Magdy:2018whk,STAR:2018gji}.
+{The component of directed flow that is even in rapidity ($v^{\rm even}_1$), also known as dipolar flow, arises from the interplay of initial-state fluctuations and a hydrodynamic-like expansion process \cite{Luzum:2010fb,Teaney:2010vd,Gardim:2011qn,Magdy:2018whk,STAR:2018gji}.
 As a result, its magnitude is influenced by both the initial-state eccentricity ($\varepsilon_1$) and viscous effects that are dependent on multiplicity ($\mathrm{N_{ch}}$) and $\eta/s$.
 However, different studies suggest that $v^{\rm even}_1$ is less sensitive to viscous effects compared to higher-order harmonics ($n \geq 2$) \cite{Retinskaya:2012ky,STAR:2018gji}.
-Given these considerations, it is valuable to explore whether the subtle variations in intrinsic deformations and neutron skin thickness among the isobars lead to characteristic distinctions in the behavior of $v^{\rm even}_1$ between them.
+Given these considerations, it is valuable to explore whether the subtle variations in intrinsic deformations and neutron skin thickness among the isobars will lead to characteristic distinctions in the behavior of $v^{\rm even}_1$ between them.
+Thus, we pose the question: \textit{To what extent will the difference in the initial state between Ru+Ru and Zr+Zr will impact the $v^{\rm even}_1$ observable? } }

 In this investigation, we employ the multiphase transport model AMPT to analyze the behavior of both $\varepsilon_{1}$ and $v^{\rm even}_1$ with respect to collision centrality in scenarios involving $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions at \roots = 200~GeV.
 These analyses take into account the distinct intrinsic deformations and neutron skin disparities assumed to be inherent to these isobaric species.